debug-ito/wild-bind/README.md

 The above script makes binding on → and ← keys on a num pad, but they behave differently for different applications.

 First, we define a support function `pushKey` **(1)**.
 It generates a fake keyboard input specified by the argument.
-It uses an external tool called [xdotool](https://github.com/jordansissel/xdotool).
+For now we use an external tool called [xdotool](https://github.com/jordansissel/xdotool), but WildBind also supports generating keyboard input.
+See ["Key Event Emulation"](#key-event-emulation) below if interested.

 Then we define `myBinding` **(2)**, which is combination of one for Firefox and one for VLC media player.